ikachu-7/Experiment-Doc-Maker/README.md

 # Experiment-Doc-Maker
-A pyhton command which takes experiment no and aim as input and generates experiment document version.
+A pyhton Script which takes experiment no and aim as input and generates experiment document version.